lumi-a/masters-thesis/thesis.typ

   )
   Here, the peak-capacity of the warehouse is only $10$ for both flour and sugar, so $π_Opt$ is a better choice than $π$ regardless of the tradeoff between the cost of flour-warehouse space and sugar-warehouse space.

+  For a different visualisation, we can trace the state of the warehouse in a phase-portrait:

+  #figure(
+    h(1fr) + draw-gasoline.trace-permutation(iterative-rounding-permutation, deliveries, production, green, (-1, 12), (-1, 15)) + h(2fr) + draw-gasoline.trace-permutation(opt-permutation, deliveries, production, blue, (-1, 12), (-1, 15)) + h(1fr),
+    caption: [The phase-portraits of the warehouses of $π$ (left) and $π_Opt$ (right), along with the smallest rectangles containing all points.], ) <example-cookies-phase-portrait>

+  The width and height of the smallest rectangle encompassing all those points is exactly the maximum capacity that our flour-warehouse and sugar-warehouse require.

   With the $L_1$ cost-function used above, $π$ has a cost of $11+13=24$, whereas $π_Opt$ has a cost of $10+10=20$ and is indeed an optimal permutation for this instance.
 ]<example-gasoline-cookies>
 Generally, an instance of the Gasoline-Problem (named so due to a puzzle by @Lovsz1979CombinatorialPA[p:] involving gas-stations along a circular race-track)